GabeScott/standard-works-vault/General Conference/2001 April - The Miracle of Faith.md

 One of the speakers, a woman, told a story, the likes of which you have heard many times.
 As I remember it, she recounted a time in their lives when the missionaries knocked on their door.
 She had not the remotest idea of what they were teaching.
 However, she invited them in, and she and her husband listened to their message.

 It was, for them, an unbelievable story.
 They told of a boy who lived in the state of New York.
-He was 14 years of age when he read in the book of James: “If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him” (James 1:5).
+He was 14 years of age when he read in the book of James: “If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him” ([[James 1.5|James 1:5]]).

 Desiring wisdom, because various creeds each claimed to have the truth, young Joseph determined to go into the woods and pray to the Lord.